felixlopz/hubrise-test-task/content/apps/smood/en/configuration.md

 ### Service Types

-Service types such as Smood delivery, Restaurant delivery, or Takeaway, might require the corresponding ref code entry.
-Refer to your EPOS documentation on the HubRise website to verify.
+Service types such as Smood **Platform delivery**, **Restaurant delivery**, or **Takeaway**, might require the corresponding ref code entry.
+Refer to your EPOS documentation on the HubRise website [Apps page](https://www.hubrise.com/apps/) to verify.
 For more information, see the **Terminology** paragraph, section [Smood Service Types](/apps/smood/terminology#smood-service-types).

-Additionally, from this section you can choose to mark Smood delivery orders as delivery orders or collection orders.
+Additionally, from this section you can choose to mark Smood delivery orders as delivery orders or collection orders for other connected apps to process them as needed.
 Restaurant delivery orders are always marked as delivery orders.

 ### Discounts

 In this section, you can configure the ref codes to use for discounts and deals sent to HubRise:

 - **Discount**: for discounts applied to the whole order, for example a 10% discount.
-- **Promotion**: for discounts applied to a set of items, such as a menu.
+- **Promotion**: for discounts applied to a set of items within the menu, such as a three-course meal (starter, main course, and dessert).

 ### Charges